robertmartin8/ReasonableDeviations/_posts/2022-02-25-dcf-convexity.md

 The high school definition of convexity: $f(x)$ is convex if its second derivative is positive, i.e. it curves upwards.
 An equivalent definition is that any straight line between two points is always above $f(x)$.

-In a financial setting, $x$ is normally the price of some security (e.g a stock price), and $f(x)$ is the value of some derivative contract whose payoff depends on the price of the underlying.
+In a financial setting, $x$ is normally the price of some security (e.g. a stock price), and $f(x)$ is the value of some derivative contract whose payoff depends on the price of the underlying.
 For example, the plot below shows the price of a call option as a function of the underlying stock price (holding other inputs constant).
 The payoff diagram "curves upwards", so the payoff is convex.

 <center>
 <img src="{{ site.imageurl }}dcf_convexity/option_price.png" style="width:60%;"/>